[Chapter Four: Judges of El]

 The Location of Ur

-There is also the matter of the presence of what appear to be the same characters, Abram and Sarai, in the form of Brahma and Saraswati, in the Indian pantheon.
+The most obvious candidate for the northern Ur is Ugarit, as we shall see shortly, the location of a line of kings with major parallels to the ancestral line of Abraham.
+Ugarit was a major trading center on the Syrian coast that would have been ideal for the importation and dissemination of religious ideas from across the region, and, in fact, the same characters, Abram and Sarai, appear in the form of Brahma and Saraswati, in the Indian pantheon.
 The Vedas in which they appear were written down towards the middle centuries of the 2nd Millennium BC.
 This parallel reinforced the notion among Godfrey Higgins and his contemporaries that the patriarchs had been Indian philosophers.
 The origin of this idea lies in Josephus, who mentions the claim made by Aristotle, as quoted by Clearchos, that the "Jews are derived from the Indian philosophers; they are named by the Indians Calami, and by the Syrians Judaei, and took their name from the country they inhabit ...."
 Of course "India" originally meant any place that bordered the Indian Ocean, including places as far west as Ethiopia.

 Abraham in Syria

 Godfrey Higgins, in Book VIII, Chapter I, of the Anacalypsis, informs us of "a fact which we learn from Damascenus, that Abraham first reigned at Damascus ...."
-In Before the Bible, Cyrus Gordon gives the following account of the relationship of Terah's son Abraham with the Hittites in his attempt to identify Ur with the city of Ura near Haran:
+In Before the Bible, Cyrus Gordon gives the following account of the relationship of Terah's son Abraham with the Hittites in his attempt to identify Ur with the city of Ura near Harran:

 The Hittite kings sponsored merchants plying their trade in Canaan.
 Documents of Hattusili III (ca. 1282-1250 B.C.) have been found at Ugarit, regulating the activities of his merchants there.
 Complaints had been lodged against the merchants for their undue exploitation of Ugarit.
 Accordingly, Hattusili forbade his merchants to acquire Ugaritic real-estate, or to remain in Ugarit throughout the year.